Organic vs. Conventional Cotton: What’s the Difference?

 Although organic cotton is certainly more sought after these days, it remains a rare commodity, making up less than 1% of global cotton production.
 A whopping three-quarters of that comes from India, which produces more organic cotton than any other country.

-Here’s a rundown of the key differences between organic cotton vs. cotton that has been produced via conventional methods and the benefits of organic cotton for your health and the health of the environment.
+Here’s a rundown of the key differences between organic cotton vs. cotton that has been produced via conventional methods and the benefits of organic cotton—and why you might want to consider organic cotton sheets if you’re considering new sheet sets—for your health and the health of the environment.

 How conventional cotton is produced